 KPSAHS does not publish a private loan lender list, and students have the ability to choose any lender.
-However, as a service to KPSAHS students, information about the Kaiser Permanente Student Financial Aid Program (SFAP) is provided below because graduates may be eligible for loan forgiveness if they are employed by Kaiser Permanente, provided specific conditions are met.
+However, as a service to KPSAHS students, information about the Kaiser Permanente Student Financial Aid Program (SFAP) is included in this catalog because graduates may be eligible for loan forgiveness if they are employed by Kaiser Permanente, provided specific conditions are met.